webfinder42/SSHelper/README.md

 # SSHelper
-help to secure ssh connection automatic
+help to secure ssh connection automatic.
 This have not yet been published, sorry